 Prerequisite: Completion of any of the following: ADMJ 61A; 61C; 112; 115; 120; Basic Police Academy Course certified by California P.O.S.T.
+Hours: 54 (27 lecture, 27 laboratory)

 An advanced course further developing skills and theory introduced in ADMJ 61A, with practical applications in varied complex settings.
 Emphasis on further study and practice of functional testing of firearms, sight alignment adjustments, and self-evaluation of shooting performance.
 Development of additional skills and knowledge necessary to teach firearm safety and techniques to enhance shooting skills.
 Safety fee required. (not transferable)